-This document is intended to provide guiding principles for healthcare and non-healthcare administrators of correctional and detention facilities (including but not limited to federal and state prisons, local jails, and detention centers), law enforcement agencies that have custodial authority for detained populations (i.e., US Immigration and Customs Enforcement and US Marshals Service), and their respective health departments, to assist in preparing for potential introduction, spread, and mitigation of COVID-19 in their facilities.
-In general, the document uses terminology referring to correctional environments but can also be applied to civil and pre-trial detention settings.
+This document is intended to provide guiding principles for healthcare and non-healthcare administrators of correctional and detention facilities (including but not limited to federal and state prisons, local jails, and detention centers), law enforcement agencies that

 This guidance will not necessarily address every possible custodial setting and may not use legal terminology specific to individual agencies' authorities or processes.
 The guidance may need to be adapted based on individual facilities' physical space, staffing, population, operations, and other resources and conditions.
 Facilities should contact CDC or their state, local, territorial, and/or tribal public health department if they need assistance in applying these principles or addressing topics that are not specifically covered in this guidance.